Prathampthk/git_practice/README.txt

-Hello Git and Github, this is practice project.
+Hello Git and Github, this is practice projec.
+I am a young beginner with desire to learn.